charlotteforte/testprojet/PROJECT_OVERVIEW.md

 - **Multi-page Navigation**: React Router implementation for navigating between different pages
 - **Destinations Page**: A dedicated page showcasing various travel destinations with filtering options
 - **Animated Card Grid**: Destination cards that animate into view as the user scrolls down the page
+- **About Page**: A comprehensive page that tells the company's story, showcases team members, and highlights core values

 ## Folder Structure
 ```